SqrtNegativOne/sqrtnegativone/README.md

 Life hack: Wait for an advanced civilization to be briefly distracted, then sneak in and construct a slightly smaller Dyson sphere inside theirs.

 - 🔭 I’m currently working on: my skillz
-- 🌱 I’m currently learning: DSA, AI/ML
+- 🌱 I’m currently learning: DSA in C++, AI/ML in Python
 - 😄 Pronouns: Any
 - 💬 Ask me about: my favourite video games please please please
 - 📫 How to reach me: climb the highest mountain in the lands and call out my name 3 times